kristianmandrup/tecla-cms/app/models/docs/Concerns.md

 Makes the model into a Content item, which is shorthand for adding the following concerns:

+-	uniquely_named
--	uniquely_named,
+-	metadata
 -	translatable
--	validatable,
+-	validatable
 -	renderable
--	publishable,
+-	publishable
 -	blueprintable
 -	serializable